-The library maintains currents subscriptions to approximately 60 current periodical titles.
+The library maintains currents subscriptions to approximately 60 current periodical titles in print.
 The current volume is generally available (see the library staff for the specific availability of issues).
 Current periodicals are available for use in the library only and may not circulate.
 Recent back issues are typically available as well.
+Additionally, access to a backfile of over 21,000 journal titles is available electronically.

-Audio/Visual Materials
+Audio/visual Materials